isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

            ],
            "remote": {
                "type": "mysql"
+           },
+           "server-tags": [ "server1" ]
        }
    }
-   }

 The "dhcp4" is the top-level option space where the standard DHCPv4 options belong.
+The `server-tags` is mandatory and it must include a single option tag or the keyword "all".
+If the explicit server tag is specified then this command attempts to delete a global option associated with this server.
+If there is no such option associated with the given server, no option is deleted.
+In order to delete the option associated with all servers, the keyword "all" must be specified.

 .. _command-remote-option4-global-get: